 on strike on Sunday after talks broke down over company requests

-for contract concessions, the CAW, which represents workers at
+for contract concessions, the CAW said.
+The union represents

-General Motors said it expects production at Oshawa "will be
+GM said it expects production at Oshawa "will be affected

-affected early this week" and that it is working to limit the
+early this week" and that it is working to limit the impact.

 "GM Canada is hopeful that Lear will reach a resolution with

-the CAW," said GM spokeswoman Adria MacKenzie, without detailing
+the CAW," said GM spokeswoman Adria MacKenzie, without giving

 A spokesman for Lear was not immediately available for